diatmpravin/docrails/guides/source/contributing_to_ruby_on_rails.md

 ### Clone the Rails Repository

-The first thing you need to do to be able to contribute code is to clone the repository:
+To be able to contribute on the repository, you will need to clone it:

 ```bash
 $ git clone git://github.com/rails/rails.git